lyteword/chspurgeon-tod/volume-4/psalm-101.md

 ### Verse 8

 *Early.* From some incidental notices of Scripture (2Sa 15:2 Ps 101:8 Je 21:12), it has been inferred that judges ordinarily held their sessions in the morning.
 In a climate like that of Palestine, such a custom would be natural and convenient.
-It is doubtful, however, whether this passage expresses anything more than the promptness and zeal which a righteous judge exercises in the discharge of his duty.— *E.P.
-Barrows*, in *"Biblical Geography and Antiquities".*
+It is doubtful, however, whether this passage expresses anything more than the promptness and zeal which a righteous judge exercises in the discharge of his duty.— *E. P. Barrows*, in *"Biblical Geography and Antiquities".*

 ### Verse 8